Kevin-Chant/LoL-ChampionSelectGUI/README.md

 A few weeks ago I decided to start again and see if I could revisit and finish up what I had started, but had to overhaul almost the whole thing.
 I sat down with a few friends (and a statistics major or two) to try to figure out what calculation I should be running to determine a scoring methodology, and after quite a few failed attempts at encompassing the diminishing returns nature of the data, finally settles on using the output of a Sigmoid function:</p>

-<p>[This was the function we chose](http://artint.info/figures/ch07/sigmoidc.gif), and what we did was essentially calculate a "horizontal offset" for each ally and enemy champion.
+<p><a href="http://artint.info/figures/ch07/sigmoidc.gif">This was the function we chose</a>, and what we did was essentially calculate a "horizontal offset" for each ally and enemy champion.
 The win rates (global and champion combination) went on the Y axis, and from those we determined the correspoding X values, and subtracted to find the offset.

 We then stated that the total effect of the other 9 characters was simply the sum of these horizontal offsets with the default X value passed back through the function to find a percentage.
 This is where the relationship between the concepts of "scores" and "winrates" gets a bit fuzzy.
 Because the output value is just a winrate run both ways through the function, it resembles a winrate, but isn't truly one.
 It is, however, a good relative score between multiple champions.